camaron-ai/yanick-medina-portfolio/index.md

-## Projects in Data Science, Machine Learning and Algorithms
+## Projects in Data Science, Machine Learning and Computer Science

 ### Advent of Code 2022
 I have taken on the challenge of solving daily coding problems from Advent of Code 2022.